 The researchers enrolled 222 current smokers who were at high risk of cardiovascular disease or had suffered a heart attack.

-At the start, they were asked about current smoking status, history of smoking, and previous quit attempts.
+At the start, they were asked about their current smoking status, history of smoking, and previous quit attempts.
 Smoking status was validated with a carbon monoxide breath test.

 Lateral entry — Here is what the government is trying to do